Pavel-Sulimau/SolidPrinciplesWorkshop/README.md

 # SolidPrinciplesWorkshop

-A presentation with C# examples demonstating the SOLID Principles of Software Design.
+A presentation with C# examples demonstrating the SOLID Principles of Software Design.